NohemyGraffe/Smart-Activity-Reminder/README.md

 With the updated firmware installed, I returned to VSCode.
 I clicked on the Pymakr logo in the lower left toolbar, where the Pico should appear as a connected device.
 I selected the option to connect and enabled development mode.
 I then created a new project and chose a designated folder on my computer to store all project files.
 Three key files were created: main.py, boot.py, and pymakr.conf.
 The main program for the Pico should be written in the main.py file.
 When the device is connected, running the program in VSCode will upload it to the Pico, where it will continue to operate as long as the device is powered.

-### Transmitting the data / connectivity

-For my project, I decided to make the device dependent on my phone rather than directly connecting to Wi-Fi.
-To achieve this, I used a Bluetooth module on the Raspberry Pi Pico to connect with a Serial Bluetooth Terminal on my phone.
-The Pico sends data to my phone after each event (e.g., drinking water, exercising, working), where it is logged.

-### Data transmission steps

-**1. Event triggered on Pico:** When an event occurs, such as pressing a button to log water intake, the data is transmitted via the Bluetooth module to the Serial Bluetooth Terminal app on my phone.

-**2. Data logging:** The data received by the Serial Bluetooth Terminal is stored in a specific folder on my phone.

-**3. Data transfer to the cloud:** Using the Termux terminal app, a Python script runs periodically on my phone.
-This script retrieves the logged data and sends it to Adafruit IO, free tier, a cloud platform I've set up to handle the data.

-**4. Cloud storage and visualization:** On Adafruit IO, I have created three feeds: exercise_status, glasses_of_water, and working_time.
-The data sent to these feeds is then used to generate a dashboard that visualizes the metrics.

-### Wireless and transport protocols

-**Wireless protocol:** I used Bluetooth for short-range communication between the Pico and my phone.
-This choice was made to avoid the complexities of direct Wi-Fi setup on the Pico.

-**Transport Protocol:** The data is sent from the phone to Adafruit IO using HTTP requests facilitated by the Python script in Termux.

 ### Putting everything together

 **Wiring Details:**